Yohannfra/bluerepl/README.md

     disconnect     Disconnect from BLE peripheral
-    help           Print this message or the help of the given subcommand(s) indicate       Subscribe to a characteristic indications and print it's value when it gets updated info           print informations about topic
-    notify         Subscribe to a characteristic notifications and print it's value when it gets updated preset         Print preset informations or run preset commands/functions quit           Quit the REPL
+    help           Print this message or the help of the given subcommand(s) indicate       Subscribe to a characteristic indications and print it's value when it gets updated info           Print informations about a specified topic notify         Subscribe to a characteristic notifications and print it's value when it gets updated preset         Print preset informations or run preset commands/functions quit           Quit the REPL
-    read           read the value of a characteristic scan           Search for BLE devices around
+    read           Read the value of a characteristic scan           Search for BLE devices around
     unsubscribe    Unsubscribe from the notifications or indications of a characteristic write          Write a value to a characteristic